-1. Introduction
+.
+Introduction

-This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England and NHS Improvement.
+This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.

-The Health and Social Care Act 2008: Code of Practice on the prevention and control of infections and related guidance requires that registered providers of health and social care 'Provide and maintain a clean and appropriate environment in managed premises that facilitates the prevention and control of infections' and must adequately resource local provision of cleaning services.
+The Health and Social Care Act 2008: code of practice on the prevention and control of infections and related guidance requires that registered providers of health and social care 'Provide and maintain a clean and appropriate environment in managed premises that facilitates the prevention and control of infections'.

-- There should be a designated lead for cleaning and disinfection of the environment, who may be the same person as the lead for infection prevention. - A clean environment reduces the cumulative risk of transmission of infection posed by microorganisms, such as bacteria and viruses, in that environment. - Outbreaks of infection have been associated with environmental contamination. - Most microorganisms are found in dust and dirt, so cleaning or vacuuming alone can often cause significant reductions in the amount of organisms in the environment. - Some microorganisms, e.g. Clostridioides difficile spores, are adept at surviving in the environment for long periods and, therefore, enhanced cleaning with disinfection is required when a patient has a confirmed or suspected infection. - Hands regularly come into contact with surfaces.
+- All clinical and non-clinical staff should have personal responsibility and accountability for maintaining a clean and safe care environment. - There should be a designated lead for cleaning and disinfection of the environment, who may be the same person as the lead for infection prevention and control (IPC).
+The designated lead must have the authority to set and challenge standards of cleanliness. - A clean environment reduces the cumulative risk of transmission of infection posed by microorganisms, such as bacteria and viruses, in that environment. - Outbreaks of infection have been associated with environmental contamination. - Most microorganisms are found in dust and dirt, so cleaning or vacuuming alone can often cause significant reductions in the amount of organisms in the environment. - Some microorganisms, e.g. Clostridioides difficile spores, are adept at surviving in the environment for long periods and, therefore, enhanced cleaning with disinfection is required when a patient has a confirmed or suspected infection. - Hands regularly come into contact with surfaces.
 If hands are not decontaminated, they will transfer any organisms present.
 This risk is always present, but will increase if environmental cleaning is neglected. - Numerous agents and cleaning solutions are mentioned within this guidance.
-As with all substances, COSHH (Care of Substances Hazardous to Health) guidance and manufacturer's instructions must be followed in order to achieve safe practice. - Always use standard infection control precautions and, where required, transmission based precautions (SICPs and TBPs), refer to the 'SICPs and TBPs Policy for General Practice'. - When caring for patients in relation to COVID-19 or any other new emerging infections, staff should refer to national infection prevention and control guidance.
+As with all substances, Control of Substances Hazardous to Health (COSHH) guidance and manufacturer's instructions must be followed in order to achieve safe practice. - Always use SICPs and, where required, 'Transmission based precautions' (TBPs), refer to the 'SICPs and TBPs Policy for General Practice'. - When caring for patients in relation to any new or emerging infection, staff should refer to the latest national infection prevention and control guidance.

-2. Definitions
+2. Cleaning and disinfection